 Why Everyone in "The Office" Is a Terrible Human Being

 Sure, terrible is a strong choice of words, and nobody's perfect, but you might be surprised just how many transgressions the cast of fictional paper-selling company Dunder Mifflin commit.
-I love the show, love the writing, but even I tend to forget just what errors these screw-ups have done.
+I love the show, love the writing, but even I tend to forget just how extremely and frequently everyone screws ups.
 Don't believe me?
 Here are the major flaws of everyone from The Office!

 Michael's not the worst of the bunch, as he genuinely means well, but the longtime branch manager makes faux pas after faux pas, miraculously avoiding termination long after it's due.
 The show's wiki (don't judge me) even states: "He will continually make awkward, inappropriate, or ignorant comments during conversations with people."
 Michael has also expressed (sometimes unwanted) romantic interest in several bosses/coworkers including Jan, Pam, and Holly.